Sinn Fein hails 'new era' as it wins Northern Ireland vote

 “The unionist vote has fragmented because of the divisions within the community over whether or not the Northern Ireland Protocol is something that can be amended satisfactorily or whether it needs to be scrapped,” he wrote on the BBC website.

-Persuading the DUP to join a new government and trying to press the EU to agree to major changes in post-Brexit arrangements will pose a headache for British Prime Minister Boris Johnson, he added.
+Persuading the DUP to join a new government and pressing the EU to agree to major changes in post-Brexit arrangements will pose a headache for British Prime Minister Boris Johnson, Curtice added.
 Johnson’s own Conservative party lost at least 450 seats in Thursday’s local election.

-The full results of Northern Ireland’s local election, which uses a system of proportional representation, were expected later Saturday.
+Britain’s Conservative government says the Brexit customs arrangements cannot work without unionist support in Northern Ireland.
+Johnson has threatened to unilaterally suspend the Brexit rules if the EU refuses to change them.

 Hui reported from London.